Note

 [+] Building 18.8s (15/15) FINISHED

-The overall image size, however, has been cut down to under 50MB:
+The overall image size, however, has been cut down to just 18MB:

 Stripping uv from the final image provides yet another reduction in the container’s attack surface.
 In my opinion, this step is even more important than removing development dependencies.
 If we use a little common sense, it seems like a good idea to remove a binary designed to download artifacts from the internet from the container.
 By keeping uv only in the builder stage, we reduce the number of tools available in production, making the container leaner and less susceptible to misuse or exploitation.